Sitefinity/SystranMTConnector/README.md

 3. In **SystranMachineTranslation** add a reference to the **SystranClientTranslationApiLib** assembly.
 Download from Systran Natural Language Processing .Net Client Library from https://github.com/SYSTRAN/translation-api-csharp-client.
 4. Ensure Telerik.Sitefinity.Translations nuget package is installed in **SystranMachineTranslation**.
 5. In **SitefinityWebApp**, add a reference to the **SystranMachineTranslation** project.
-6. In **SitefinityWebApp** add apiKey.txt file containing key obtained from Systran.io https://platform.systran.net/user/admin#/apiKeys .
+6. In **SitefinityWebApp** add apiKey.txt file containing key obtained from Systran http://www.systransoft.com/contact/.
 7. Compile your solution

 ## Create and configure the connector